 HERVE CONGE, ISM / SCIENCE PHOTO LIBRARY HERVE CONGE, ISM / SCIENCE PHOTO LIBRARY

 Sea urchin embryo.
-Light micrograph of a sea urchin embryo during gastrulation.
-Cells from the vegetal pole (upper left) create a groove (blastopore) and migrate into the centre of the embryo.
-These cells, which make up the endoderm, form the digestive tract, glands and lungs.
-At bottom right is the animal pole, which makes up the ectoderm.
-The ectoderm, which forms epidermis and nervous tissue, will grow to cover the blastopore.
-The cells to either side of the invagination are mesenchyme cells and make up the mesoderm, which forms the connective tissue, including blood vessels and cartilage.
+Light micrograph of a sea urchin embryo at the blastula stage.
+At this point the embryo is a hollow ball of cells.
+The centre of the embryo is known as the blastocoel.
+At left are the thick cells of the vegetal pole, which makes up the endoderm.
+The endoderm forms the digestive tract, glands and the lungs.
+At right is the animal pole, which makes up the ectoderm.
+It forms epidermis and nervous tissue.
+The cells moving into the centre of the embryo are mesenchyme cells and make up the mesoderm.
+The mesoderm forms the connective tissue, including blood vessels and cartilage.
 Magnification: x452 when printed at 10 centimetres wide.

 Model release not required.
 Property release not required.